seanhold3n/trumpatize/README.md

     -F image=@bernie.jpg \
     http://trumpatize.me/api/
 ```

+NOTE: http://trumpatize.me site does not currently have API support. (coming soon!)

 When the API server runs on your computer, the default port used by Flask is 5000.
 Thus, to test the API locally, the url would be *http://localhost:5000/api/*